ydataai/ydata-profiling/README.md

 * htmlmin (optional)
 * phik (optional)

-For development we use additional packages as noted in the [requirements.txt](https://github.com/sbrugman/pptest/blob/master/requirements.txt).
+For development we use additional packages as noted in the [requirements-dev.txt](requirements-dev.txt).